Philip Converse: The Nature of Belief Systems in Mass Publics (1964)

 In the second section, Converse shows that when Americans are asked explicitly to explain the terms "liberal" and "conservative," many struggle to link those terms to the political parties and to give meaningful reasons for those pairings.
 This suggests a lack of ideological understanding and again pushed against the notion of an ideological public.
 Converse gives an example using the following statement- "Even though it may hurt the position of the Negro in the South, state governments should be able to decide who can vote and who cannot".
 While this statement may seem to be focused on the rights of African Americans for most Americans, it is truly about state versus federal rights.
 This lack of understanding supports Converse's view of a non-ideological public.
 In the third section, Converse presents evidence that issue preferences in the public show low constraint, as seen in low correlations between issue pairs.
 This stands in contrast to relatively high constraint observed in the views of political elites.
 Finally, Converse shows that political attitudes are highly unstable in the mass public over time.
 On some issues, the public provides such inconsistent responses over two and four years that they appear to be responding almost as if at random.
 While this trend is evident with the general public/masses, it is not evident with the elite group.
 If ordinary people had idiosyncratic belief systems, he argues their views would be stable over time.
 The instability he observes is the final strike against the notion of an ideologically sophisticated public.

 Converse concludes that mass publics generally lack the structured belief systems seen in political elites, and he speculates that this finding from mid-century America applies broadly across publics in other places and eras.
-Converse summarizes by stating that the mass public has a very narrow understanding of political issue and vote accordingly, thus explaining the instability of voting trends among the masses versus the elites.
+Converse summarizes by stating that the mass public has a very narrow understanding of political issues and vote accordingly, thus explaining the instability of voting trends among the masses versus the elites.

 In a 1970 essay, Converse calls these highly unstable political views "non-attitudes."

 Converse's book Political Representation in France with Roy Pierce on mass politics in France draws similar conclusions about belief systems.